 - 350 mg/day for adults and children ages 9 and up

-Symptoms of a magnesium overdose may include nausea, diarrhea, low blood pressure, muscle weakness, and fatigue.
+Symptoms of magnesium overdose may include nausea, diarrhea, low blood pressure, muscle weakness, and fatigue.

 Note: many magnesium supplements exceed these maximum dose levels.
 Please consult with your doctor before adding one of these to your regimen.
-Since magnesium is also known to have interactions with certain prescription medications, we recommend you advise your pharmacist of any new magnesium supplement.
+Since magnesium is also known to have interactions with certain prescription medications, we recommend advising your pharmacist of any new magnesium supplement.

 Alternatives To Magnesium Supplements